TuriGuilano/alpha/README.md

 export default App;
 ```

-We create a new fish in component 3.
-We can pass this new fish on to our App via props.

 ## Loading data into our state

 The method that we need to load sample data can only live where our state lives.
 That is in our App.js.
-So we hang an event on the button which will be named loadSamples();
+So we bind an event on the button which will be named loadSamples() and configure our App.js with this function as well.

 ```shell
 import React from 'react';